-Our executive compensation philosophy is centered on providing the majority of each executive officers compensation in common stock.
-This allows us to conserve our cash and utilize it in our clinical and other operating activities.
-During 2022 and 2021, we paid a total of \$563,250 and \$525,000 as cash compensation to all six of our executive officers.
+Our executive compensation philosophy in 2023 and 2024 centered on providing the majority of each executive officers compensation in common stock.
+This allowed us to conserve our cash and utilize it in our clinical and other operating activities.

 Setting Executive Compensation